Loading Racing Stats...

 More Fantasy News

-Almirola finished fourth in the Ticket Guardian 500 at ISM Raceway Sunday afternoon.
+Almirola crashed and finished 37th in the Food City 500 at Bristol Motor Speedway Sunday afternoon.